prividentity/cryptonets-python-sdk/docs/source/Usage/AdvancedUsage.rst

 For a complete list of parameters and valid values, refer to the :ref:`parameter <param_list>` section.

-Sample Code for Initializing ConfigObject
+Sample Code for Initializing ConfigObject for the session initialization or for individual method calls:

 .. code-block:: py